MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/sitelink-ad-extension.md

 In the bulk download and upload results file, this field will never be empty.
 If you did not specify a device preference, the default value of *All* will be returned.

 **Add:** Optional
 **Update:** Optional.
-If no value is set for the update, this setting is not changed.
-If you set this field to the *delete_value* string, the prior setting is removed.
-If you set this field to *delete_value*, then you are effectively resetting to the default value of *All*.
+If no value is set or if you set this field to the *delete_value* string, then you are effectively resetting to the default value of *All*.
 **Delete:** Read-only

 ## <a name="editoriallocation"></a>Editorial Location